nicholasrobertson/kickback-website/readme.md

 # Contributing
 Contributions to the Kickback website are welcome!

+The site has evolved organically over time and there is currently renewed interest in getting this live as the organisation gains momentum and intends to seek further funding.

 We are currently looking for help with web design and styling.